Shavixinio/Shavix.com/README.md

-# Shavix.com
+# Shavix.com :3

-first website !!!!!!!!!!!!!!!!!!!!!!
-the website isn't anything really special since it's the first website I've made public and I just wanted to flex that I bought a domain lol
+Hewwo!
+Welcome to my first website, nyaa~!
+It's not anything super special yet, but I'm just so excited to show off my shiny new domain, ehehe :333!

 # Contributing

-If you wanna add/change something, feel free to make a pr
+If you wanna paw-ticipate and add or change something, feel free to make a PR!
+All fluffy contributions are welcome, nyaa~!